starfederation/datastar-python/README.md

 A datastar response consists of 0..N datastar events.
 There are response classes included to make this easy in all of the supported frameworks.
+Each framework also exposes a `@datastar_response` decorator that will wrap return values (including generators) into the right response class while preserving sync handlers as sync so frameworks can keep them in their threadpools.

 The following examples will work across all supported frameworks when the response class is imported from the appropriate framework package.